Voice Messages

 Intelligence Model

-The intelligence model processes raw transcriptions to recognize commands and agent names:
+The intelligence model processes raw transcriptions to recognize commands, agent names, and team names:

 You can specify a different model for faster or more accurate command recognition.